jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 ### While Loops

 While loops are more general than for loops, because you simply loop while a condition is met.
 You're responsible for handling everything that happens in order to make sure the condition actually ceases to be true at some point.
-If the condition never becomes false, then your code will loop forever.
+If the condition never becomes falsy, then your code will loop forever.
 This is called an infinite loop.

 To write a while loop, simply use the keyword `while` followed by an expression in parentheses that evaluates to a truthy or falsy value, then another statement.
 I recommend using a block statement for the same reason as with `if` statements above: if you want to add additional statements to your loop body, the interpreter won't know to include them as part of the loop without the curly braces.